-6. Discussion and More Related Work
+8. Discussion and More Related Work

-Mobicast has a spatial multicast component similar to geocast, a multicast paradigm proposed by Navas and Imielinski [16].
+Mobicast has a spatial multicast component similar to geocast, a multicast paradigm proposed by Navas and Imielinski [18].
 In a geocast protocol, the multicast group members are determined by their physical locations.
 The initiator of a geocast specifies a fixed area for a message to be delivered, and the geocast protocol tries to deliver the message only to the nodes in that area.
+Ko and

+Figure 18: (a) Variance of average slacktime obtained by FAR, Greedy and Geocast with increasing network density; (b)Number of collisions for the different protocols at different densities.

-Ko and Vaidya [10] investigated geocast in the context of mobile ad hoc networks.
-Other mechanisms ([17, 14, 1]) have been proposed to improve geocast efficiency and delivery accuracy in wireless ad hoc networks.
-Mobicast differentiates itself from geocast by a mobile delivery area rather than a fixed one, and gives application developer a powerful tool for controlling information dissemination in the spatiotemporal domain rather than just the spatial domain.
-As a mobicast protocol, FAR uses face routing to achieve high space delivery guarantee and uses timed forwarding for controlling information propagation speed.
+Vaidya [12] investigated geocast in the context of mobile ad hoc networks.
+Other mechanisms ([19.
+16, 1, 20) have been proposed to improve geocast efficiency and delivery accuracy in wireless ad hoc networks.
+Zhou and Singh proposed a content-based multicast [21] in which sensor event information is delivered to nodes in some geographic area determined by the velocity and type of the detected events.
+While different in style and approach, all these techniques assume the delivery zone to be fixed.
+They also assume the same information delivery semantics along the temporal domain, i.e., information is to be delivered "as soon as possible," and the issue of guaranteed geocast delivery in the case of a partitioned network inside the geocast area has not been extensively explored [20].
+Mobicast differentiates itself from geocast by a mobile delivery area rather than a fixed one, and gives application developers a powerful tool for controlling information dissemination in both spatial and the temporal domains rather than just the spatial domain.
+As a mobicast protocol, FAR uses face routing to achieve a high spatial delivery guarantee and timed forwarding for controlling information propagation speed.
+The earliest work that is face routing related appears to be the compass routing [13], proposed for getting out of local minimum in stateless location-based geometric unicast routing strategies.
+The idea was further explored many other unicast routing and geocast routing work such as [2] and [11].
+FAR is the first attempt to applying the face routing idea for the context of mobicast, and also augment the conventional face routing idea with with temporal control in message forwarding.
+Note that our simulation results show that the temporal control not only dramatically reduces the slack-time in message deliveries, but also dramatically reduces potential collisions in broadcast-type message forwarding.

 The FAR protocol relies on the notion of spatial neighborhoods, and a smaller spatial neighborhood means that less memory is needed.
 This suggests that our protocol desires a planar graph with as many edges as possible.
 Given a non-planar graph, how to find its maximal planar subgraph is an active research subject.
-Recently Li et. al. [13] proposed a localized Delaunay graph LDel which is denser compared to the Gabriel graph.
-Some other pointers to related research on maximal planarization can be found in [15].
-Space limitations forced us to omit a discussion about optimization issues relating to the FAR protocol as they are not essential to understanding our contributions.
+Recently [15] proposed a localized Delaunay graph LDel which is denser compared to the Gabriel graph.
+Some other pointers to related research on maximal planarization can be found in [17].

+Note that mobicast as a information dissemination paradigm applies both static and mobile networks even though the FAR protocol and its analysis in this paper are applicable only to relatively static ad hoc network such as sensor networks.
+When the network is mobile and dynamic, such as a vehicle network, the topology changes relatively fast and the cost of constant updating topology information becomes significant.
+As a result, FAR might not be a good choice in such scenarios and new strategies in balancing reliability and cost are in demand.
+This clearly points to a new topic in future research for supporting reliable mobicast in ad hoc mobile networks.

-7. Conclusion
+9. Conclusion